Fire and rescue services

 Seek medical advice if you have a fever or diarrhoea.

-You're at risk of altitude sickness if you travel above 2500m.
+You're at risk of altitude sickness if you travel to high altitudes.

 Altitude sickness can be life-threatening and affect anyone, even if you're healthy.